golioth/developer-training/website/docs/intro.md

 ## What is Kasm?

-Kasm is a tool with a virtual desktop workspace in a browser, preconfigured with Golioth tools.
+Kasm is a tool with a virtual desktop workspace in a browser, preconfigured with Golioth tools and the Zephyr toolchain.
 We believe this is the fastest way to get new developers building Zephyr projects and interacting with Golioth.
+You should be able to build a Zephyr + Golioth project almost immediate after entering the development environment.

 ![Kasm](./assets/Kasm.png)

-However, this also means that the trainee will need to set up the Zephyr toolchain after this training is over.
+Because this training uses a virtual build environment, this also means that the trainee will need to set up the Zephyr toolchain after this training is over.
 Golioth staff is available to help make this process smoother.
+All documentation to install the toolchain is included on [the Golioth Getting Started Guildes](https://docs.golioth.io).

 ## Command Line